Cocktails & Culture Festival and Santa Fe Cocktail Week

 “New Mexico Cocktails & Culture is a way to discover Santa Fe’s culinary treasures as well as rich music, art and cultural heritage.
 The venues where the cocktail events took place were most varied and interesting, best of all was the opportunity to become acquainted with the talented and enthusiastic bar community there.
 We look forward to returning!” ~Jill and Dale DeGroff

 “What can I say about the first Santa Fe Cocktail Festival other than AMAZING!
-Natalie Bovis, the USBG and community of Santa Fe produced a fantastic Festival that celebrated the art of the Mixologist, creative cocktails and world class hospitality…I can’t wait to see what they have in store for us this year!” ~Tony Abou Ganim
+Natalie Bovis and the community of Santa Fe produced a fantastic Festival that celebrated the art of the Mixologist, creative cocktails and world class hospitality…I can’t wait to see what they have in store for us this year!” ~Tony Abou Ganim

-New Mexico Cocktails & Culture is Santa Fe’s Most Spirited Festival featuring interactive Spirited Seminars & tastings by globally recognized experts, cocktail parties, Celebrity Chef & Shaker Challenge (NEW!), people who love to eat and drink well, and new business opportunity for those in the beverage industry.
+Cocktails & Culture is Santa Fe’s Most Spirited Festival featuring interactive Spirited Seminars & tastings by globally recognized experts, cocktail parties, Celebrity Chef & Shaker Challenge, people who love to eat and drink well, and new business opportunity for those in the beverage industry.

 Who would enjoy NMCC?
 Anyone interested in the liquid aspect of the culinary arts, and enhancing Santa Fe’s unwavering acclaim on international Top Ten culinary and travel guides.

-- Celebrity Chef & Shaker Challenge, Scottish Rite 6 – 9 pm
+- Celebrity Chef & Shaker Challenge, SF Cocktail Week Bar Awards

 What is mixology?
 Mixology is the study of how distillates are made, where they come from, and how they are used in cocktails.
 The history and lore behind classic recipes is interwoven with our social fabric.
 Mixology is the liquid piece of the culinary world, entailing study, training and passion.